 Ten deadliest quakes of the 21st century

-Paris (AFP) – The massive earthquake that struck Turkey and Syria on February 6 is one of the 10 deadliest of the 21st century.
+Paris (AFP) – The massive earthquake that struck Turkey and Syria on February 6 is the fifth-deadliest this century.

 2004: 230,000 dead, southeast Asia

-On December 26, a massive earthquake measuring 9.1 on the Richter scale strikes off the coast of Sumatra, triggering a tsunami that kills more than 230,000 throughout the region, including 170,000 in Indonesia alone.
+On December 26, a massive 9.1-magnitude earthquake strikes off the coast of Sumatra, triggering a tsunami that kills more than 230,000 people throughout the region, including 170,000 in Indonesia alone.

+Waves 30 metres (100 feet) high, travelling at 700 kilometres per hour (435 miles per hour), swallow everything in their path.

 2010: 200,000 dead, Haiti